 By integrating a novel patient-observer technology into a redesigned clinical workflow, the neuroscience unit at Mission Hospital in Asheville, North Carolina, achieved a 23% reduction in falls and a 12% reduction in fall-related injuries over a 1-year pilot period.
 Furthermore, the technology and clinical workflow was scaled to two additional units and, collectively, the three units achieved a 40% reduction in fall-related injuries.
 These results supported scaling the solution to a total of five inpatient units, effectively expanding the number of patients capable of being monitored from six (during the pilot period) to 164.

-A busy neuroscience unit can successfully redesign its processes to adopt innovative fall-reduction technology.
+A busy neuroscience, medical, or surgical unit can successfully redesign its processes to adopt innovative fall-reduction technology.

 Review your institution’s multicomponent fall-prevention program and monthly falls data to identify opportunities for improvement.

-Use a multidisciplinary team to come up with creative ways to reduce inpatient falls; involve that team in the implementation phase.
+Use a multidisciplinary team to come up with creative ways to reduce inpatient falls and involve that team in the implementation phase.

 Ensure that technology solutions and redesigned clinical workflows complement each other.